-The length of continuous employment grants certain individual rights to most employees.
+The length of a worker's continuous service grants certain individual rights to those employees.
 Examples include:

-Several key factors determine how long an employee has been in continuous employment:
+Several important factors determine an employee's continuous service date, or how long an employee has been in continuity of service:

-Note: Always calculate the continuous employment start date from the first day of work.
+Note: Always calculate an employee's continuous employment start date from the first day of work.

-There are two types of allowable breaks that can occur in a period of continuous employment:
+There are two types of allowable breaks that can occur in a period of continuous service of employment:

-Some examples of breaks that still count towards a continuous employment period include:
+Some examples of breaks that still count towards a period of continuity of service include:

 The days spent on strike by an employee do not count towards continuous employment.
 But, taking strike action is not treated as a break from work.